Jacid23/HA_Higgs_Audio/README.md

 ## Troubleshooting

-### No Chatterbox Server
+### No Higgs Audio Server

 **Error**: "Connection refused" or "Unable to connect"

 **Solution**:
-- Install and start your Chatterbox TTS server first
+- Install and start your Higgs Audio TTS server first
 - Verify the server is running on the configured host/port
 - Test connectivity: `curl http://YOUR_SERVER_IP:8005/health` (if available)